The distribution function of the average iron charge state at 1 AU: from a bimodal wind to ICME identification: Data

 Figure \ref{fig:data_coverage} shows the data availability during the period under study (1998-2017).
 The drop between 2010-2013 was due to a radiation and age-induced hardware anomaly which altered the instrument operational state, as informed by the operational SWICS team.
 Nevertheless the lowest availability value is around 60 \% which is high enough for the analysis.

-Indeed, there are two different SWICS data sets: SWICS 1.1, the data set prior to August 23, 2011 anomaly, and SWICS 2.0, the data set for the time period after the anomaly.
+Indeed, there are two different SWICS data sets: SWICS 1.1, prior to the 23$^{th}$ August 2011 anomaly, and SWICS 2.0, for the time period after the anomaly.
 According to the Data Release Notes from the instrument team, SWICS 1.1 data provide a reliable ground truth for validation of methods to obtain SWICS 2.0 data.
-Therefore, we have checked the results obtained from the whole SWICS data set with those obtained only using SWICS 1.0 data.
-Besides the data in this sample is reduced in this case, we consider that the results obtained from the whole SWICS data set are robust (and therefore described in this paper) if they coincide with those from SWICS 1.0 data set.
+Therefore, we have checked the results obtained from the whole SWICS data set against those obtained only using SWICS 1.0 data.
+Although the data in this sample is reduced in this case, we consider that the results obtained from the whole SWICS data set are robust (and therefore described in this article) if they coincide with those from SWICS 1.0 data set.

-\section{A bi-Gaussian approach for $\langle Q_{Fe}\rangle$}
+\section{A Bi-Gaussian approach for $\langle Q_{Fe}\rangle$}

 We propose a bi-Gaussian function as the probability distribution function (PDF) for $\langle Q_{Fe}\rangle$ at 1 AU.
 This function is defined as the addition of two Gaussian distribution functions where each one represents the contributions of one type of solar wind.
-Bi-Gaussian function has been previously used to explain the distribution of other solar wind magnitudes \citep{Larrodera_2020_Bimodal_solar_wind}.
+A bi-Gaussian function has been previously used to explain the distribution of other solar wind magnitudes \cite{Larrodera_2020_Bimodal_solar_wind}.

 The analytical expression of the bi-Gaussian function in this case is: